 - 4028 Provides maximum color precision, the same level of precision as factory-supplied profiles from EFI.
 This target actually combines multiple IT8.7/4 patches in an unsorted order.
-An alternative to using this target is to print an average of two 1617 patch targets, one of which is rotated 180 degrees when printing. - 5 Select a patch layout in the Calibration patch layout list. - Generally, more patches are better but it will take longer to measure. - A greater number of patches yields more measurement data, which may produce better results.
-However, more patches take longer to measure. - 6 Select a paper size in the Chart size list, or click Custom to set a custom page size. - 7 To print warm-up pages before printing the calibration page, select and specify Number of warmup pages.
+An alternative to using this target is to print an average of two 1617 patch targets, one of which is rotated 180 degrees when printing. - 5 Select a patch layout in the Calibration patch layout list.

+Generally, more patches are better but it will take longer to measure.

+A greater number of patches yields more measurement data, which may produce better results.
+However, more patches take longer to measure.

+- 6 Select a paper size in the Chart size list, or click Custom to set a custom page size. - 7 To print warm-up pages before printing the calibration page, select and specify Number of warmup pages.

 A warmed-up printer usually prints more consistently.
-If the printer has been idle, print 5-10 warm-up pages. - 8 Select Maximum GCR if you want the new profile to be saved with the Maximum GCR setting. - Maximum GCR automatically sets the separation (black control) settings to maximize the GCR (gray component replacement) of the profile.
+If the printer has been idle, print 5-10 warm-up pages.

+8 Select Maximum GCR if you want the new profile to be saved with the Maximum GCR setting.

+Maximum GCR automatically sets the separation (black control) settings to maximize the GCR (gray component replacement) of the profile.
 It can help to improve the gray balance of prints, achieve better compliance with industry color standards, and maximize the output gamut.

+Note: Maximum GCR is not available when using a Fiery Edge target.